 As the winter time starts to roll in and the seasons change, you can probably expect someone in your household to get sick.
 That someone on this end was me, only it was nat at the house.

-On the last day of class we run our Strong Hand Only evolution.
+On the last day of class we run our Strong Hand Only evolution among many others.
 It’s a fairly complex evolution with multiple drills.
 I believe we cover the subject better than anyone and while it is just a familiarization you still shoot quite a bit.
 As I went through the demonstrations I will sometimes linger longer than I should, but not during those demo’s.
 I wasted no time and got on the sights, then the trigger in short order and laid waste to the target.
 I had a little bit of swagger in my walk back to the break area, albeit with a coughing spell and trophy level phlegm.
 But, it was good to know that if things are in a bad way, skill set and more likely instinct take over.

 I think it is a bad idea to mess with a wounded animal, you are probably going to get hurt even if trying to help.
 Same thing here, all the preparation, training and skill development might be tempered under normal conditions, but not then.
-It’s like a baby rattlesnake letting loose with all it’s venom.